 As the challenges focus on being lean to achieve an excellent AI model performance at scale, the manufacturing company understood that it needed to find a partner that could offer simplicity and efficiency while delivering a high quality of training data.
 The company first explored Kili through the free trial offer and tested the tool.

-Deciding to partner with Kili afterwards, the company found that the simplicity of the tool really helped to be productive to quickly build training datasets for its AI model for defect detection.
-The customisable interface and features addressed directly to the company need to make it intuitive to navigate, improving efficiency.
+Deciding to partner with Kili afterward, the company found that the simplicity of the tool helped to be productive in quickly building training datasets for its AI model for defect detection.
+The customizable interface and features addressed directly to the company need to make it intuitive to navigate, improving efficiency.

-Furthermore, the company was excited to see that machine learning in the loop – notably active learning when annotating data on Kili platform – became the efficient 80/20 method the company needed to train the AI model with 30% less data to achieve high accuracy of performance.
-In addition, Kili facilitated the company to leverage online learning to create automated predictions in the labelling process, doubling up the data training speed.
+Furthermore, the company was excited to see that machine learning in the loop – notably active learning when annotating data on the Kili platform – became the efficient 80/20 method the company needed to train the AI model with 30% fewer data to achieve high accuracy of performance.
+In addition, Kili facilitated the company to leverage online learning to create automated predictions in the labeling process, doubling up the data training speed.

 “Positive results are here”

-The newly enabled product defect prevention also facilitated the company to significantly reduce the amount of product returned by customers, demand for reimbursement or product replacement.
+The newly enabled product defect prevention also facilitated the company to significantly reduce the number of products returned by customers, demand for reimbursement, or product replacement.

-- Leveraging artificial intelligence for defect detection in manufacturing could significantly prevent human errors with less time and efforts, avoiding production bottlenecks
+Leveraging artificial intelligence for defect detection in manufacturing could significantly prevent human errors with less time and effort, avoiding production bottlenecks

-- Accurate AI defect detection as a preventive measure in manufacturing could result in impactful cost saving.
-To achieve this, training the AI model with accurately labelled data is crucial.
+Accurate AI defect detection as a preventive measure in manufacturing could result in impactful cost savings.
+To achieve this, training the AI model with accurately labeled data is crucial.

-- Unique solution to build training datasets with labelling specifically addressed to manufacturing defect detection will greatly improve efficiency and productivity as positive results
+A unique solution to build training datasets with labeling specifically addressed to manufacturing defect detection will greatly improve efficiency and productivity as positive results